Smooth Overlap of Spin Orientations: Machine Learning Exchange Fields for Ab-initio Spin Dynamics: Introduction

 The LL equations describe the time variation of a continuous magnetization ${\bf M}({\bf r},t)$ in an effective magnetic field ${\bf H}_{\rm eff}(t)$ as

 where $\gamma$ is the gyromagnetic ratio $g\mu_{B}/\hbar$, $\mu_B=e\hbar/2 m_e$ is the Bohr magneton, $g\sim 2$ and

 in terms of the free energy $F[{\bf M]}$ \cite{Miltat:02, Tserkovnyak:rmp05}.
 The effective field can be decomposed into contributions from applied, dipolar demagnetization, crystal-anisotropy and exchange fields according to the corresponding contributions to $F[{\bf M]}$.

 In this manuscript we will be focussing on bulk itinerant ferromagnets like Fe so that the applied, demagnetization and anisotropy fields can be neglected by comparison with the interatomic exchange field.
 In \eqref{Eq:LL} and \eqref{Eq:Heff}, ${\bf M}({\bf r},t)$ and ${\bf H}_{\rm eff}({\bf r},t)$ are vector fields and solution of the LL equation forms the subject of ``micromagnetism'' \cite{Miltat:02}.
-Since we are interested in developing a first-principles description of magnetization dynamics, we will replace the continuum vector fields with discrete atomic quantities as in ASD \cite{Skubic:jpcm08, Eriksson:17}.
-We will present a descriptor for noncollinear spins which takes into account both the spin orientation and atomic coordinates within the GAP framework \cite{Bartok:prl10, Bartok:ijqc15}.
-Implementation of this ML model for interatomic exchange shows that it captures the DFT total energies and effective exchange field of non-collinear spin structures at different temperatures demonstrating its promise.
+Since we are interested in developing a first-principles description of magnetization dynamics, we will replace the continuum vector fields with discrete atomic quantities \cite{Atxitia:jpd17} as in ASD \cite{Skubic:jpcm08, Eriksson:17}.
+We will present a descriptor for noncollinear spins which takes into account both the spin orientation (the ``Smooth Overlap of Spin Orientations'' analogous to SOAP) and atomic coordinates within the GAP framework \cite{Bartok:prl10, Bartok:ijqc15}.
+Implementation of this ML model for interatomic exchange shows that it captures the DFT total energies and effective (exchange-correlation) field of non-collinear spin structures at different temperatures demonstrating its promise.